 Morgan-Monroe State Forest

-Morgan-Monroe State Forest encompasses more than 24,000 acres in Morgan and Monroe counties in south central Indiana.
-The forest land encompasses many steep ridges and valleys, and is forested with some of the state's finest hardwoods.
-The state of Indiana began to purchase the land that is now Morgan-Monroe State Forest beginning in 1929.
+Morgan-Monroe State Forest is comprised of more than 24,000 acres in Morgan and Monroe counties in South Central Indiana, which the state began to purchase in 1929.
+The forest land encompasses many steep ridges & valleys and is forested with some of the state's finest hardwoods.

-Three forest lakes, Bryant Creek Lake (9 acres), Cherry Lake (4 acres) and Prather Lake (4 acres) are located within Morgan-Monroe Forest and all are open to fishing; a valid Indiana fishing license is required.
-Boat ramps are located on Bryants Creek and Cherry Lakes.
+Three lakes — Bryant Creek Lake (nine acres), Cherry Lake (four acres) and Prather Lake (four acres) — are located within Morgan-Monroe State Forest and all are open to fishing with a valid Indiana fishing license.
+Boat ramps are located on Bryant Creek and Cherry Lakes.
 Boat motors are limited to electric trolling motors only.
 Swimming is not permitted in any of the lakes.

-Tree Identification Trail - 2/3 mile (Features numbered posts with tree species identified in a corresponding map available at the forest office.)
+- Tree Identification Trail (0.66 miles; features numbered posts with tree species identified on a corresponding map available at the forest office)

 Other hiking trails in Morgan-Monroe State Forest include: